 Coast Capital Savings - Education Awards

-Coast Capital Savings offers two Education Awards: $5,000 Standing Tall Awards to 16 individuals who are working hard to overcome significant personal challenges to achieve their dreams; and $2,000 Citizenship Awards to 32 individuals who are taking a leadership role in their communities while successfully balancing their academic and personal lives.
-For information, visit www.coastcapitalsavings.com/About_Coast_Capital_Savings/Helping_Communit....
-The deadline for application is April 1st, 2012.
+Coast Capital Savings offers these two Education Awards: $5,000 Standing Tall Awards Awarded to individuals who are working hard to overcome significant personal challenges to achieve their dreams; $2,000 Citizenship Awards Awarded to individuals who are taking a leadership role in their communities while successfully balancing their academic and personal lives.
+For more information on funding guidelines and deadline, visit

 Co-operators Foundation - Community Economic Development Fund (CED)